engrcollins/enye-api/README.md

 My application integrate with the [Exchange Rate API](https://api.exchangeratesapi.io/latest) to proxy requests

-- My REST endpoint `/api/rates` **must** return a JSON object of the latest currency rates in the following format/schema:
+- My REST endpoint `/api/rates` returns a JSON object of the latest currency rates in the following format/schema:

 ```jsx
 {